inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

 4. Lazy-load non-critical resources

-    - For CSS, use a tool like [Critical](https://github.com/addyosmani/critical) to determine the _critical_ styles needed to render only _above-the-fold_ content.
+    - For CSS, use a tool like [Critical](https://github.com/addyosmani/critical) to determine the _critical_ styles needed to render only “above-the-fold” content.
 These can then be inlined directly into the `<head>` of your pages to drastically speed up the initial render.

 5. Speed up server response time